-It is well known that not being prepared (this includes childbirth classes) contributes tremendously to a more stressful childbirth experience.
+It is well known that not being prepared for the postpartum period contributes to a more stressful childbirth experience.

 We hope our suggestions will be helpful and might bring to mind other ways you can make the postpartum transition as smooth as possible.

 20 Things You’ll Regret Not Doing in The Last Month Of Pregnancy: